H2S Toolbox Talk – Quick & Easy [Updated for 2023]

 Other H2S Protocols

-- There should be an emergency plan in place should an incident concerning H2S occur.
-Employees should be made aware of and follow this company emergency plan in the event of a safety risk.
+- An emergency plan should be in place should an incident concerning H2S occur.
+Employees should be aware of and follow this company emergency plan in case of a safety risk.

 - Workers needing to work in H2S zones should be “fit tested” to do so.